Is it Time to Tackle the Bathroom Cleaning?

 Descale the faucet, if necessary, with CLR.
 Use your cleaner on the sink basin.

 If you don’t want to use a commercial cleaner for grout, you can make your own.
 However, be very careful.
-Some homemade solutions call for ammonia, which can be very irritating to the nose and lungs.
-You should also never mix ammonia with bleach.
-This causes a toxic gas.
+Some homemade solutions call for ammonia, which can irritate the nose and lungs.
+You should also never mix ammonia with bleach; this causes toxic gas.
 When working with ammonia, always do some research first and work with the windows open for ventilation.
 Here’s a hack for cleaning grout: scrub it with an old or cheap toothbrush.

 Walls and “forgotten” Surfaces